shammy-lp/aircraft-performance-metrics/README.md

 - [License](#license)

 ### Data
-The Aviation dataset in this analysis includes aviation accident data that provides information about aircraft make and model, total number of injuries, weather conditions, and accident circumstances.
+The Aviation dataset in this analysis includes aviation accident data that provides information about aircraft make and model, total number of injuries, weather conditions and accident circumstances.
 Key columns in the dataset include:
 - **Aircraft Make:** The manufacturer and model of the aircraft.
 - **Injury Severity:** The severity of injuries caused by the accident (e.g., fatal, serious, or minor).
 - **Accident Location:** The country and city where the accident occurred.